Learning and Education Associate (Paid Internship)

 As part of a small organization, Associates gain invaluable insight into the day-to-day workings of a social enterprise challenging racial injustices and disparities using creative problem solving.

 Each Associateship is designed to challenge the candidate in their particular area(s) of interest through dedicated research and practice.
 Associates also lend support to the daily needs and greater goals of the organization.
-Participation in this program is on a volunteer basis, and great attention is paid to ensure a high quality experience for all Associates.
+Each Associate receives one-on-one mentoring and preparation for the next step in their career.
+While a personal laptop will be useful for your work, we do have laptops available for use on-site for the duration of the Associateship.
 For those seeking academic credit, the necessary documents must be supplied prior to the start of the Associateship term.
-Each participant receives one-on-one mentoring and preparation for the next step in their career.
-All applicants should have a personal laptop to use during Associateship.

 HOW TO APPLY

-To apply for an Associateship, please send a resume and letter of intent describing your background, position of interest, goals and availability to Erika Harano at firstname.lastname@example.org.
-Please include “Program and Education Associateship” in the subject line.
+To apply for the Learning and Education associateship, please send a resume and letter of intent describing your background, interest, goals and availability to Hilary Sedovic, Learning & Education Manager at email@example.com.
+Please use “Learning and Education Associateship_<FIRSTNAME LASTNAME>” in the subject line.
 Applications will be reviewed on a rolling basis.

 The program generally follows the university semester schedule, while the exact terms are considered case-by-case and determined by the Associate and their supervisor.
 All Associateships are a minimum of ten hours per week during the regular work week (Monday – Friday).
 Associateships may include evening and weekend hours, as determined on a case-by-case basis.
-Dependent on time, the Program and Education Associate may co-facilitate workshops and trainings.
+Dependent on time and availability, the Learning and Education Associate may co-facilitate workshops and trainings.

 ROLES & RESPONSIBILITIES